mjbradvica/personal-website-articles/2023/when-to-use-each-state-type.md

 All three libraries are the reducer pattern that is injected in your application at a global level.
 When you add global state, you are allowing for global variables to potentially be accessed in components that should not have access to them.

-> Global state should use should be keep to a absolute minimum.
+> Global state use should be kept to an absolute minimum.

 Use global state when:

 - State may need to be used in many areas of the application that are in different component trees

-The traditional means for using global state is to handle data is that associated with the authentication of your application.
+The traditional means for using global state is to handle data that is associated with the authentication of your application.
 Another example may be the caching of data across browsers sessions.

 ## Conclusion